-Activity Impact ■ Fund two Pastoral Welfare Leads (PWL) meaning that each key stage / phase has such a role.
-PWL's will be responsible for overseeing attendance and behaviour within their allocated phases as well as to support pupils with their SEMH needs Attendance and persistent absence rates across the school remain in line with national special school attendance.
-Pastoral Welfare Leads make first day absence phone calls and work with pupils and families to remove any barriers to attending Return to school interviews are completed with pupils to allow pupils to take ownership of their attendance Evidence from pupil voice shows that pupils feel safe and happy in school.
+Activity Impact Attendance Fund two Pastoral Welfare Leads (PWL) meaning that each key stage / phase has such a role.
+PWL's will be responsible for overseeing attendance and behaviour within their allocated phases as well as to support pupils with their SEMH needs Pastoral Welfare Leads made first day absence phone calls and worked with pupils and families to remove any barriers to attending such as anxiety about attending setting, ill health, issues sleeping and therefore struggling to get out of bed in the morning, issues with peers, issues with transport.
+PWL's consistently followed the tiered absence response set out in the attendance action plan.
+Evidence from pupil voice shows that pupils feel safe and happy in school.
 Feedback from families at meetings and school events shows they feel well supported.
-Fund one Pastoral Care Worker (PCW) to provide proactive and targeted support to pupils.
-PCW to support class teams with Motional and sensory interventions Successful start and end of day routines result in children being ready to learn and positive key transitions.
-Additional pastoral support promotes calm corridors via swift intervention and children promptly returning to learning after periods of crisis.
-Delivery of targeted CPD to support has resulted in a reduction in the incidents of physical intervention from 1668 to 1334.
-Pupils are more aware of and use strategies to support self regulation.
-SchoolPod data shows a reduction in incidents of dysregulation linked to challenging peer relationships from 845 to 797.
-TLR time: English lead to deliver a series of training events to all staff to ensure they are confident in their delivery of reading.
+Attendance figures for PP pupils have improved by an average of 13% in the summer term.
+Resilience for Learning &amp; Friendships Fund one Pastoral Care Worker (PCW) to provide proactive and targeted support to pupils.
+PCW to support class teams with Motional and sensory interventions Successful start and end of day routines resulted in children being ready to learn and positive key transitions.
+Additional pastoral support promoted calm corridors via swift intervention and children promptly returning to learning after periods of crisis. observed during learning weeks.
+Delivery of targeted CPD to support has resulted in a reduction in the incidents of physical intervention overall.
+The school continues to reduce the overall level of physical intervention.
+Over the past year average physical intervention has reduced by 41% Pupils are more aware of and use strategies to support self regulation.
+Data shows that the number of PI per pupils reduces as pupils move through school, with an average reduction of 90 % between KS2 and KS4.
+SchoolPod data shows a reduction in incidents of dysregulation linked to challenging peer relationships.
+Literacy and numeracy TLR time: English lead to deliver a series of training events to all staff to ensure they are confident in their delivery of reading.
 School stock: purchase additional non-fiction books, plays and topic based books.
-Pupils: Allow pupils to choose and keep books that they can take home Appoint 2 specialist intervention tutors.
-One to deliver 1:1 literacy interventions to targeted pupils and a further role to deliver 1:1 The teaching of reading is consistently high across phases and off site provision Every child has access to books that they can take home and keep.
+Pupils: Allow pupils to choose and keep books that they can take home The teaching of reading is consistently high across phases and off site provision Every child has access to books that they can take home and keep.
 Books are available to pupils that relate to and support Elements and literacy topics.
 Library resources are reviewed and pupils have access to a large stock of non-fiction books and plays.
-Across school 83.5% of pupils made good or accelerated progress in reading, 74.2% in writing and 80.4% in maths.
-These figures are considerable improvements on the previous years results which were, reading 69.3%, writing 66.7% and maths 50.7 % Enrichment • Pupils are offered a range of extra-curricular trips and experiences that relate to curriculum topics;